awslabs/recurrent-intensity-model-experiments/README.md

 **Step 3.
 Online simulation**

-RIME contains an optional configuration *"CVX-Online"*, which simulates a scenario where we may not observe the full set of users ahead of time, but must make real-time decisions immediately and unregretfully as each user arrives one at a time.
+RIME contains an optional configuration *"Dual-Online"*, which simulates a scenario where we may not observe the full set of users ahead of time, but must make real-time decisions immediately and unregretfully as each user arrives one at a time.
 This scenario is useful in the case of multi-day marketing campaigns with budgets allocated for the long-term prospects.
 Our basic idea is to approximate a quantile threshold `v(y)` per item-y from an observable user sample and then generalize it to the testing set.
 We pick the user sample from a "validation" data split `V`.
-Additionally, we align the item_in_test between D and V, because cvx also considers the competitions for the limited user capacities from different items.
+Additionally, we align the item_in_test between D and V, because Dual also considers the competitions for the limited user capacities from different items.
 ```
 V = V.reindex(D.item_in_test.index, axis=1) # align on the item_in_test to generalize
-T = rnn.transform(V) * hawkes.transform(V)  # solve CVX based on the validation set
+T = rnn.transform(V) * hawkes.transform(V)  # solve Dual based on the validation set
-cvx_online = rime.metrics.cvx.CVX(S, item_rec_topk, user_rec_C, ...) # set hyperparameters
+dual = rime.metrics.dual.Dual(S, item_rec_topk, user_rec_C, ...) # set hyperparameters
-online_assignments = cvx_online.fit(T).transform(S)
+dual_assigned = dual.fit(T).transform(S)
-out = evaluate_assigned(D.target_csr, online_assignments, axis=0)
+out = evaluate_assigned(D.target_csr, dual_assigned, axis=0)
 ```

-CVX-Online is integrated as `self.metrics_update("RNN-Hawkes", S, T)`, when `self.online=True` and `T is not None`.
+Dual-Online is integrated as `self.metrics_update("RNN-Hawkes", S, T)`, when `self.online=True` and `T is not None`.

 **Misc**